AMID Logo E-BAY Logo

 PAYMENT TERMS AND RETURN POLICY

-Typically, we invoice our customers in an email within a few days after ETD (estimated day of departure).
-The payment term is 5 (five) calendar days from the day of issuing our invoice in an email.
-However, if agreed in writing in advance, payment terms may vary depending on the type of shipping service and the shipper's credit with us.
+Typically, we invoice our customers via email within a few days after the estimated day of departure (ETD).
+The payment term is 5 (five) calendar days from the date of issuing our invoice via email.
+However, if agreed in writing in advance, payment terms may vary depending on the type of service and the shipper's credit with us.
 Our return policy is published on this website.

 PAYMENTS VIA PAYPAL

-If not agreed in advance in writing in an email, payments via PayPal are limited to US$750.00 on the total shipping cost.
-Payments (full or partial) related to shipments with a total shipping cost exceeding US$750 CANNOT be made via PayPal.
+Unless agreed upon in advance in writing via email, payments via PayPal are limited to US$750.00 of the total international shipping cost.
+Payments (full or partial) related to shipments with a total cost exceeding US$750 CANNOT be made via PayPal.
 Such shipments must be paid by an original (business or personal) check, a draft of the check online, money order, wire, direct bank transfer, or Western Union.

 Without notice, we reserve the right to refund unauthorized payments less than a non-refundable transaction fee and a $50 refund processing fee.

-If we authorize a PayPal transaction but the transaction is not covered by PayPal seller protection, we reserve the right to refund such a transaction less than the non-refundable PayPal transaction fee.
+If we authorize a PayPal transaction but it is not covered by PayPal seller protection, we reserve the right to refund the transaction less the non-refundable PayPal transaction fee.

-The email confirmation to PayPal payments: To secure funds transferred via PayPal, before issuing an ocean carrier's bill of lading, we always ask the PayPal account holder in an email to confirm that the payer clearly understands that the bill of lading is our final document on their shipment.
+The email confirmation for PayPal payments: To secure funds transferred via PayPal, before issuing an ocean carrier's bill of lading, we always ask the PayPal account holder in an email to confirm that they clearly understand that the bill of lading is our final document for their shipment.
 It is the title on the shipped goods and proof of the transfer of their ownership to the consignee, as in the bill of lading (to the recipient of imported goods).

-By properly replying to our email, the PayPal account holder confirms that upon receipt of the ocean freight bill of lading, our service will be completed as agreed.
-All parties concerned about the PayPal payment(s) should consider this reply email as the payment(s) receipt with the payer's signature on it.
+By properly replying to our email, the PayPal account holder confirms that upon receipt of the bill of lading, our service will be completed as agreed.
+All parties concerned about the PayPal payment(s) should consider this reply email as confirmation of receipt of the payment(s) with the payer's signature.

-If, for any reason, we do not receive a proper reply from the PayPal account holder to our email, then the issuance of the bill of lading may be suspended, and the shipment is considered risky.
+If, for any reason, we do not receive a proper reply from the PayPal account holder to our email, the issuance of the bill of lading may be suspended, and the shipment will be considered at risk.

-PROCESSING SEA FREIGHT SHIPMENTS UPON A COPY OF A CHECK OR MONEY ORDER
+PROCESSING SHIPMENTS UPON A COPY OF A CHECK OR MONEY ORDER

 To expedite the international shipping process, we can proceed with a shipment upon receipt of a scanned or faxed copy of the check or money order.
-The shipper may fax or email us a copy of the check or money order.
+The shipper may fax or email a copy of the check or money order to us.
 We will confirm receipt of the copy in the email.
 A copy of a U.S. bank check may be considered the payer's authorization for electronic funds transfer.
-In the event of a delay in receiving the original check in the mail, typically later than 10 (ten) calendar days after receiving the copy, we reserve the right to process the funds transfer based on the amount and the payer's bank information on the copy of the check.
+In the event of a delay in receiving the original check in the mail, typically more than 10 (ten) calendar days after receiving the copy, we reserve the right to process the funds transfer based on the amount and the payer's bank information as stated on the copy of the check.

-The shipment cannot be processed if a new customer does not pay a deposit.
+The shipment cannot be processed unless a new customer pays a deposit.

 As soon as goods depart from the USA and the carrier's express release bill of lading is generated, or within a few days after departure, we email the associated party our invoice, less a deposit already paid.
 PAYMENT DUE IS UPON RECEIPT OF THE INVOICE.